smallgreycreatures/solar_power_plant_simulator/README.md

 	def get_rotor_diameter(self):
 		"""Returns rotor diameter"""
 	def wind_power_plant_calculator(wind_power_plant, time):
 		"""Iterates over all days per year and calculates how much energy the wind power plant produces.
 The prodcution is season dependent because of stronger winds in spring and autumn.
-The function returns a tuple with the standard deviation, mean value and two lists.
-One with the standard deviation for all months and the other with the mean value for all months."""
+The function returns a tuple with the standard deviation, mean value and four lists.
+One with the standard deviation for all months another with the mean value for all months, one with the max value for all month and one with the minimum value for all months."""

 def main_menu():